Sales and Marketing

 Provide organizations with a business resource in relation to Federal, State and local environmental regulatory requirements.

-MTCS has become the leading provider of Spill Prevention Countermeasure and Control Plans (SPCC) and in the last twelve years we have completed over 800 SPCC plans.
+MTCS has become the leading provider of Spill Prevention Countermeasure and Control Plans (SPCC) and in the last fifteen years we have completed over 960 SPCC plans.
 Our clients have been federal, county and city organizations as well as many private and public companies.

-We have completed SPCC Plans in 25 states, including Kansas, Missouri, Nebraska and Iowa, Arkansas and Oklahoma.
+We have completed SPCC Plans in 21 states, including Kansas, Missouri, Nebraska and Iowa, Arkansas, and Oklahoma.

 Our staff has just completed the Steel Tank Institute (STI) SP-001 tank inspector course so that we can assist our clients with integrity testing requirements of the EPA.
-We have completed over 600 steel tank inspections.
-We have started assisting organizations with annual steel tank inspections using the STI guidelines.
+We have completed over 700 steel tank inspections.
+We have started assisting organizations with periodic steel tank inspections using the STI guidelines.

-Stormwater Pollution Prevention Plans (SWPPP) have a recent increase in government compliance attention and we have recently completed many for manufacturing and transportation activities.
+Stormwater Pollution Prevention Plans (SWPPP) have a recent increase in government compliance attention and we have recently completed many for ready mix, aggregate, manufacturing, and transportation activities.

 Environmental Activites and types of Organizations